 Keep in mind that while the retainer fee may seem steep, it is an investment in your future and can help ensure that you receive the best outcome possible in your family law matter.

 Affordable Legal Help for Your Family Law Problems

 Whether you are a stay-at-home wife, a military veteran, a businessman, or a celebrity, our mission is the same: to help our clients move forward in life with confidence and security.
 We have helped thousands of people over the years with family law problems just like yours.
 If you are experiencing a family law problem in Murrieta, Temecula or the surrounding area, call us now to find out how we can help.

-Finally, lawyer fees can be awarded as a penalty when one party does not act in good faith.
-This type of attorney fee award is called a “sanction.”
-It requires outrageous behavior by one party against the other.
-The family law court has discretion over the amount of attorney fees it can order, although it must be fair and reasonable.
+However, attorney fees can also be awarded as a penalty when one party behaves outrageously towards the other.
+These types of fee awards are called “sanctions,” and the family law court has discretion over the amount of attorney fees it can order, although it must be fair and reasonable.

 Please watch our video “Family Law Matters discusses attorney fees” here: